 More affordable procedure costs, shorter wait times, higher quality – everyone wants these things from their health care experience.
 UnitedHealthcare’s Triple Aim focus – improving health care affordability, outcomes and the patient experience – is now adding more value for lab services.

 Consider this.
 Laboratory services are often the starting point to any medical procedure.
 During a doctor’s visit, a physician will recommend lab work about 50 percent of the time.
 These tests might include blood work like a complete blood count (CBC) or a thyroid panel.
 It may also include biopsy results or a genetic test which also happen in a lab.
 When a physician orders these tests, labs are often chosen based on habit or historical practice and the physician may not realize there could be a more affordable, higher quality option to offer to their patients.

 UnitedHealthcare is working to make it easier to identify and choose lab providers who have committed to the Triple Aim within its broad network of more than 300 labs nationwide.
-Through the newly established Preferred Laboratory Network (PLN), physicians and their patients are likely to receive better health care value through improved access, quality and service at a lower cost.
-The creation of the PLN is an advanced way to work with selected lab providers to deliver care that places a greater emphasis on patient outcomes and the total cost of a person’s care.
+Through the Preferred Laboratory Network (PLN), physicians and their patients are likely to receive better health care value through improved access, quality and service at a lower cost.
+The PLN is an advanced way to work with selected lab providers to deliver care that places a greater emphasis on patient outcomes and the total cost of a person’s care.

 How it impacts UnitedHealthcare consumers:

 There is no change in lab access for consumers – consumers can still use a lab that is not in the PLN.
 However, choosing a lab in the PLN may lead to shorter wait times for services, online scheduling for patient service centers, higher quality of care and lower cost.